SelectCode/apply/docs/pages/challenges/micro/frontend/react2/challenge-task.md

 7. Delete a task
 8. Display all tasks for a specific project

 The backend provides all necessary methods.
+You can take a look at them in the included [.yaml file](ReactChallenge2Insomnia.yaml).
+Best to be opened in Insomnia (https://insomnia.rest/download).

 Additional details: